Newport City Council consulted on the proposal to:

 What happens next?

-When the consultation period ends a consultation report will be prepared summarising the consultation and engagement process, the comments received and the council's response to these comments.
+After the consultation period a consultation report will be prepared summarising the consultation and engagement process, the comments received and the council's response to these comments.

 The Leader of the council will then consider the views expressed and decide whether to proceed with the proposal.